mindtwo/laravel-document-generator/docs/placeholder.md

 # Placeholder

-Inside your templates html strings you can specify **Placeholders** which will automatically be populated with the corresponding value on generation.
+Inside your templates html strings you can specify **Placeholder** which will automatically be populated with the corresponding value on generation.

 ## Placeholder in templates